lovasoa/whitebophir/README.md

 cd whitebophir
 ```

-Then [install node.js](https://nodejs.org/en/download/) if you don't have it already, then install WBO's dependencies:
+Then [install node.js](https://nodejs.org/en/download/) (v10.0 or superior)
+if you don't have it already, then install WBO's dependencies:

 ```
 npm install
 ```